josephricafort/philippine-tourism-dashboard/src/index.md

   )}
 </div>

-If you have decided to visit any of this destinations, seek information and advice from your local embassies or advisories before booking your flights and itineraries.
+<p>If you're planning to visit any of these places, always check travel advisories and consult your local embassy before booking your trip.</p>

-For any feedbacks, suggestions or opportunities for collaboration, please send an email at [josephricafort@gmail.com](mailto:josephricafort@gmail.com).
-Feel free to look at my previous works at [josephricafort.com](https://josephricafort.com)
+<p>Got feedback, suggestions, or collaboration ideas?
+Drop a line at <a href="mailto:josephricafort@gmail.com">josephricafort@gmail.com</a>.
+View more of my work at <a href="https://josephricafort.com" target="_blank">josephricafort.com</a>.</p>

 <style lang="scss">
   h1, h2, h3, h4, h5, p {